Kha/Bartizan/README.md

 * Compile Patcher and run `./Patcher.exe makeBaseImage` in bin/
   This will create a BaseTowerFall.exe where all classes are unsealed, all fields public and all methods virtual public, so you can meaningfully derive from any TowerFall class.
 * Now you can compile Mod, which depends on BaseTowerFall.exe
-* Run `./Patcher.exe patchBaseImage` to replace all object creations in BaseTowerFall.exe with the respective class in Mod.dll, if any
+* Run `./Patcher.exe patch` to inline all classes from Mod.dll marked as [Patch] into their respective base class from Original/TowerFall.exe.
-* Copy (or just symlink) the resulting TowerFall.exe, Content/ and Mod.dll back to the TowerFall Steam directory.
+* Copy (or just symlink) the resulting TowerFall.exe and Content/ back to the TowerFall Steam directory.

-Whenever you have added or removed derived classes or resources to/from Mod, re-run patchBaseImage.